mohamedassaker/Data-Engineering/README.md

 Identify an additional feature that you could add to the data that would help better understand the dataset and give you further insights.
 More weather information were fetched.

 # Milestone 3
 Orchestrated the tasks performed in milestone 1 and 2 using Airflow in Docker.
-In addition to orchestrating these tasks in Airflow, load was loaded to both csv files(lookup and cleaned dataset) to postgres database as 2 separate tables.
+In addition to orchestrating these tasks in Airflow, loading data to both csv files(lookup and cleaned dataset) to postgres database as 2 separate tables.
 A dashboard was created and presented in a web interface (using dash package in Python).